LinCAS-lang/LinCAS-doc/Syntax_and_semantics/Literals/Symbol.md

 # Symbol

 Symbols are used to identify names in the code.
-They are a substitute of a string in the code, as they are more comfortable to use.
+They are a substitute of a string in the script, as they are more comfortable to use.

 Symbols are usually created with the following sintax: